watir/watirbook/installation/ubuntu.md

     ChromeDriver.
     (...)

-Looks like we have to install something called *chromedriver executable*.
-Fortunately, the error message is pretty clear. [code.google.com/p/chromedriver/downloads/list](http://code.google.com/p/chromedriver/downloads/list) will let you know that *chromedriver executable* is now located at [chromedriver.storage.googleapis.com](http://chromedriver.storage.googleapis.com/index.html).
+Looks like we have to install something called *ChromeDriver executable*.
+Fortunately, the error message is pretty clear. [code.google.com/p/chromedriver/downloads/list](http://code.google.com/p/chromedriver/downloads/list) will let you know that *ChromeDriver executable* is now located at [chromedriver.storage.googleapis.com](http://chromedriver.storage.googleapis.com/index.html).
 Download the latest version of `chromedriver_linux32.zip` or `chromedriver_linux64.zip` (check if you have 32-bit or 64-bit operating system) and unzip it (mouse right click and then *Extract Here*, for example).
 You will get a file named `chromedriver`.
 Put it *somewhere on your `PATH`*, as the error message said.

 Let's find out what is *on our `PATH`*.